cockroachdb/docs/v22.2/alter-index.md

     (27 rows)
     ~~~

 1. Explain the query behavior with the index not visible to the optimizer.
+With the index not visible, the optimizer reverts to full scan and recommends that you make the index visible.

     {% include_cached copy-clipboard.html %}
     ~~~ sql